Security Assessment And Testing

 Reporting #

-• Communicate findings, action taken, lessons learned to relevant stakeholders.
-Make sure decisions makers are informed.
+• Communicate findings, actions taken, lessons learned to relevant stakeholders.
+Make sure decision makers are informed.

 • May include:

-• Identified, analyzed and remediated vulnberabilities with CVE/CVSS
+• Identified, analyzed and remediated vulnerabilities with CVE/CVSS

 • Details on remediation steps